 Section 56.1.
-Appeal on appeal / request for review
+Appeal on an appeal / request for a review

-Such an appeal must be declared inadmissible by the Board of Appeal which has taken the decision whose revision is requested: the decision of inadmissibility may be made immediately without procedural formality.
+Such an appeal must be declared inadmissible by the Board of Appeal which took the decision whose review is requested: the decision of inadmissibility may be rendered immediately without procedural formality.

 In addition, the complainant had filed restitutio in integrum (A122 CBE73) and in continuation of the procedure (A121 CBE73).
-He maintained that he had not had the opportunity to file additional sets of claims despite all the attention he had given to the case, since the Board of Appeal had never indicated his intention to reject.
+Indeed, he maintained that he had not had the opportunity to file additional sets of claims despite all the attention that he had paid to the case, because the Board of Appeal had never indicated his intention to reject.

-This reasoning is not possible for the Grand Chamber, as these two articles require the failure of a deadline, which is not the case in the present situation (point 2.b of the reasons).
+This reasoning is not possible for the Grand Chamber, since these two articles require the failure of #8217; a delay, which is not the case in the present situation (point 2.b of the reasons).

 Section 56.3.
-R89 to correct a violation of a fundamental principle of procedure
+R89 allowing to correct a violation of #8217; a fundamental principle of procedure

-The appellant had also argued that a revision of the grounds was possible on the basis of the R89 CBE73 (same arguments as before).
+The applicant had also argued that a review of the grounds was possible on the basis of the R89 CBE73 (same arguments as before).